jan-revay/initPC/CommonInitScripts/WiFi_router.md

 # WiFi

+Note: The only 2 important steps in the following are setting the Channel width to "Channel width" to "Auto 20/40/80" and manually setting the channel to 100.
+Rest is just a recommendation.

 ## Router config (Huawei HG8145X6 FTTH, single WiFi access point, Orange, Bratislava)

 1. "System tools" tab (resp. the first login screen)